Population Growth and Distribution

 This pattern is accounted for in part by a decline in the fertility rate among Blacks that began in the late 1960s.
 Given an expectation of (1) a continuing decline in the fertility rate, (2) further improvements in health care, and (3) increased life expectancy of Blacks, this pattern of growth in the number of persons 65 and over is expected to continue (Watson, 1982).

-By 1990, the population of Blacks in the United States totalled more than 30 million people.
-According to the US Census, the black population increased by 1.3 percent, or 522,000, between 2005 and 2006.
-To date, over 35.6 million Americans are aged 65 and over.
-Over the next forty years, the number of people aged 65 and older is expected to double and the number of people aged 85 and older is expected to triple and rise to almost 10 million aged 65 and over by 2050 (www.census.gov)(see Figure 1).
+By 2021, the population of Blacks in the United States totaled more than 49 million people.
+In 2020 over 55.8 million Americans are aged 65 and over.
+Over the next thirty years, the number of people aged 65 and older is expected to double and the number of people aged 85 and older is expected to triple and rise to almost 10 million aged 65 and over by 2050 (https://www.census.gov/library/stories/2023/05/2020-census-united-states-older-population-grew.html).
 Data on the subgroups of Haitian older adults or those from African or other Caribbean backgrounds are not available.

 Changes in Geographic Distribution